 Construction of Kolling began in August 1954.
 The school opened its doors in September 1955, with 14 classrooms, a cafeteria, and playroom.
 Grades 1-6 attended.
 Kolling was built to ease the overcrowding of Dyer, IN.
 Shortly after opening, seven additional classrooms had to be housed in the Dyer Town Hall and the Methodist Church due to overcrowding.
 Enrollment reached a peak of 765 in the sixties.
 At one time classrooms were also housed in the Kahler Middle School Annex, Lake Hills Baptist Church, and the Town Hall.
 Four classrooms were also put in the gym.
 In 1960 seven classrooms were added.
 In 1987 four more classrooms were added, a new gym, and a cafeteria.
 The old gym became the library and computer lab.
 In 1994 two new kindergarten rooms were added.
 Two portables were added in 1991 and two more in 1993.
-In 1999 six classrooms were added expanding Kolling from its original 14 classrooms to 33.
+In 1999 six classrooms were added expanding Kolling from its original 14 classrooms.
 The portables were removed in the fall of 2001.
+In the summer of 2018, a classroom was added in the library space, bringing the total number of classrooms to 36.
+Currently 31 are grade-level classrooms, 1 music, 1 art, 2 computer labs, and one special education class.